 - Applied Voice

 Nancy Ellen Ogle holds a master of music degree in vocal performance from Indiana University.
 She studied voice with Birgit Nilsson, Edward Zambara, Charlotte Aldrich and Elizabeth Cole.
 Her concert career has included television appearances in Canada and Germany as well as the United States and performances in England, Austria, Russia, Georgia (Republic), and Japan.
 Operatic appearances include Leonore in Beethovenís Fidelio and Brünnhilde in Wagnerís Die Walküre with the Apollon Arts Society in St. Petersburg (Russia), and Isolde in Wagner’s Tristan und Isolde with the Surry Opera (Maine).
 Ms. Ogle has performed premieres of many concert and operatic works, including pieces by John Eaton, Don Stratton, Jan Gilbert, Joyce Hope Suskind, Donald Hagar and Mary Ann Joyce.

-Ms. Ogle is a Maine Touring Artist.
+Ms. Ogle was a Maine Touring Artist for many years.
 With help from accompanying musicians and scholars of poetry and composition, she has evaluated hundreds of works by American composers.
 From these sources, Ogle has created recitals which she has performed throughout the United States and abroad.

-Ms. Ogle is currently Professor of Music at the University of Maine, where she teaches voice and directs the Opera Workshop.
+Ms. Ogle is currently Professor Emeritus of Music at the University of Maine, where she taught voice and directed the Opera Workshop.